krzyszsz/ApproximateOptimization/README.md

 # Approximate Optimization / Generic Problem Solver in C#
-This is a simple heuristic optimizer using simulated annealing with local area binary search.
+This is a simple meta-heuristic optimizer using simulated annealing with local area binary search.
 See [Wikipedia: Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing)

+It can find solutions for problems where you can express the solution as an array of numbers and you can provide a function that tells the solver how good any particular array of numbers is.
+This solver never finds accurate solutions but for many problems they are "accurate enough".

+# Techincal Details
-Technicalities: Optimizer searches for a solution that is an array of numbers from range: <0..1> for which a given function returns best (highest) result.
+Optimizer searches for a solution that is an array of numbers from range: <0..1> for which a given function returns best (highest) result.
 Example 3 below shows that we can easily re-configure solver to much wider range of numbers and request solver to minimize solution by providing reverse function.

-**In simple words** it can find solutions for problems where you can express the solution as an array of numbers and you can provide a function that tells the solver how good any particular array of numbers is.
-This solver never finds accurate solutions but for many problems they are "accurate enough".

 This is definitely not the most advanced solver you can find but (hopefully) it is simple and easy to customize.

-Example:
+# Examples
 ```c#
 // Note: There are easy solutions of the below without need for generic solver;
 // these are just examples to show basic usage.